Garlic

 Numerous studies have supported the beneficial effects of garlic on blood flow:

-While garlic is generally safe for most people, it can cause some side effects, especially when consumed in large amounts.
+Garlic is generally safe for most people, but it can cause some side effects, especially when consumed in large amounts.
 These may include:

 Garlic’s ability to increase blood flow is well-supported by scientific evidence.
 Its vasodilatory, anti-inflammatory, antioxidant, and antiplatelet properties contribute to improved circulation and overall cardiovascular health.
 By incorporating garlic into your diet, whether through raw or cooked forms or supplements, you can harness its benefits and promote better blood flow.
 However, it’s important to consume garlic in moderation and be mindful of potential side effects, especially if you have underlying health conditions or are taking medications.